Worldwide Locations:

 Registration Process:

-The process to register a company in Egypt involves filing the necessary documents with the General Authority for Investment and Free Zones (GAFI) and obtaining any required licenses and permits to operate legally in Egypt.
+To register a company in Egypt as an LLC, the required documents must be filed with the General Authority for Investment and Free Zones (GAFI), and any necessary licenses and permits must be obtained to operate legally in Egypt.

 Shareholders:

-Requires a minimum of three shareholders, who can be either individuals or entities.
-There is no maximum limit on the number of shareholders.
+A Joint Stock Company requires at least three shareholders, who may be individuals or legal entities.
+There is no upper limit on the number of shareholders.

-Governed by the Egyptian Companies Law No. 159 of 1981 and its amendments.
+JSCs are also governed by Egyptian Companies Law No. 159 of 1981 and its amendments, ensuring a regulated environment for larger and more complex business structures.

 Register a Company in Egypt